SEND Information Report

 Concerns raised by the class teacher

 A diagnosis from a paediatrician indicating a condition that may affect performance.

 How will I raise concerns if I need to?

-- Firstly talk to the class teacher, who will raise your conern with the Special Needs Coordinator (Mrs Harber) if appropriate.
+Firstly talk to the class teacher, who will raise your concern with the Special Needs Coordinator (Mrs Steven) if appropriate.